TRICARE, COMPOUNDED CREAMS, AND FEDERAL CRIMES

 4. Not all federal TRICARE compounding cases should be taken to trial.
 Many times, federal prosecutors indeed have sufficient evidence to prove some or all of the counts in an indictment.
 At the same time, however, federal prosecutors occasionally overreach and indict people who never should have been indicted — or add in more serious allegations that aren’t appropriate.
 In such cases, defendants may be wise to proceed to trial and fight back.

 For over two decades, Houston criminal defense attorney Sean Buckley has successfully defended white-collar criminal cases including winning a stunning "Not Guilty" verdict in a $120 million federal healthcare fraud conspiracy and money laundering trial, obtaining dismissals of charges in state and federal white-collar cases, and diffusing state and federal white-collar federal criminal investigations before criminal charges were ever filed.
-He is the lead editor of the nationally-respected O'Connor's Federal Criminal Rules & Codes (Thompson Reuters, 2010-20).
+He is the lead editor of the nationally-respected O'Connor's Federal Criminal Rules & Codes (Thomson Reuters, 2010-20).
 Contact us today to set up a Free Case Evaluation!